Elton on the Hill

-Elton on the Hill is a hamlet and civil parish in Nottinghamshire, England and within the Vale of Belvoir.
+Elton on the Hill is a hamlet and civil parish in the Rushcliffe district, in Nottinghamshire, England and within the Vale of Belvoir.
 A population of 114 was reported at the 2021 census.

 Location and facilities

 Elton lies about 14 mi east of Nottingham.
 It straddles the A52 trunk road, from which Station Road runs north towards Orston and Sutton Lane south, with Sutton-cum-Granby being the nearest hamlet in that direction.
 Elton has a population of 114 people and is in the Rushcliffe district.
 It has an area of 1037 acre and an altitude of 22–37 metres (72–121 feet) above sea level.
 Since 2010 the village has been part of Newark parliamentary constituency (instead of Rushcliffe).
 The member since June 2014 has been the Conservative Robert Jenrick.

 The village pub/restaurant (Elton Cuisine, once a pub called the Manor Arms) was sold and converted into residential accommodation in 2020.
 There is bed-and-breakfast accommodation at The Grange, an early 19th-century farmhouse with parts dating back to 1725, owned and run by the ex-Scotland FA footballer Don Masson and his wife.
 Elton Camp, near the station, has been used by the Girl Guides for 80 years.
 There is commercially owned coarse fishing on a 28 acre site off Redmile Lane, which also has a five-berth caravan site.
 The fish ponds are fed by Moor Dyke, the one stream to flow through Elton.
 The Vale of Belvoir Inn and Hotel (originally a private house called Whatton Vale, later a guest house called The Haven) stands on the boundary of Elton and Whatton-in-the-Vale, at the junction of the A52 with Redmile Lane.

 The nearest station is Elton and Orston, but this offers a service of only one train in each direction on Monday to Saturday, including bank holidays.
 The stationmaster's lodge and ticket office (1855, architect Thomas Chambers Hine) were demolished in the 1970s.
 There are regular trains to Nottingham, Grantham and Skegness from Aslockton, 2.5 mi away.
 The village is served by a local hourly bus between Bingham and Orston.

 Elton has never had a school, although a handful of pupils were taught privately at a house near the station in the 1960s.
 Children usually attend the primary school in Orston and secondaries in Bingham, Bottesford or Nottingham.